top of page

 There are obviously issues with the public education system, the history behind it, current standards, etc. However, the individuals that I’ve worked with over the years were lovely caring folk.
 I spent so much time in these spaces with these individuals that they became my folk.

-This recipe signifies and honors a chapter of my life--a chapter of those folks lives as well.
+This recipe signifies and honors a chapter of my life.
+A chapter of those folks lives as well.

 But I wasn’t thinking about that when I found this recipe.
 I found the recipe, everyone raved about it, I fell in love with making it, and then it grew into a magically spiritual recipe for me.